digna-ai/releases/2025.09/Command Line Interface.md

 - `--table-name`, `-tn`: Limits the inspection to a specific table within the project.
 - `--table-filter`, `-tf`: Filters to inspect only tables containing the specified substring in their names.
+- `--enable_notification`, `-en`: Enables the sending of notifications in case of alerts.

 ### Example